JENkt4k/SitStandWalkTimer/README.md

 # Optimal Sit-Stand-Walk

-In order to maximize results I've used CGPT to collect and distill research for optimal results.
-To fill a 8 hr workday, the maximums for daily total time and individaul interval posisitions were used.

-A one day project that uses Godot 4+ as an new dev environment, new language and experiments with the power of shaders with and segmented clock from shader tutorial.
-AI was tested as a "peer" developer with limited benefit in development but a boost in research and refinement hopefully no hallucinations in sources :)
+This project aims to optimize health and productivity by balancing sitting, standing, and walking during an 8-hour workday.
+Using research distilled by CGPT, the project ensures that the daily total time for each activity and individual interval durations are within recommended health limits.

+This was a one-day experiment using Godot 4+ as a new development environment, along with its shader capabilities.
+The project incorporates a segmented clock based on a shader tutorial and explores how AI can assist in development.
+While AI provided limited direct coding assistance, it proved valuable in research, refinement, and optimizing the sit-stand-walk schedule.

+Hopefully, no hallucinated sources made it into the final product! :)

 # Research and Results